top of page

 Tagasegawa Bettei

-Overwhelmed by the number of Ryokans in Kyoto?
+Overwhelmed by the number of ryokans in Kyoto?

 No worries, I’ve got you covered.

-BUT FIRST, WHAT IS A RYOKAN:
+BUT FIRST, WHAT DOES A RYOKAN MEAN:

 WHERE TO STAY: